perryatdmg/basic_python/README.md

     code .

 ## python_essentials with pytest
 > **python_essentials** can be used with the three most popular Python unit test case frameworks but this one is using pytest by default.
-Therefore, (once you have your environment setup) you should add pytest to your environment:
+Therefore, (once you have your environment setup) you should add pytest to your environment.
+Also for the purposes of this particular project the matplotlib and numpy are also used:

-    pip install -U pytest
+    pip install -U pytest matplotlib numpy

 ## Why use an IDE?